Universal Transverse Mercator coordinate system: UTM zone

 The UTM system divides the Earth into 60 zones, each 6° of longitude in width.
 Zone 1 covers longitude 180° to 174° W; zone numbering increases eastward to zone 60, which covers longitude 174°E to 180°.
-The polar regions south of 80°S and north of 84°N are excluded.
+The polar regions south of 80°S and north of 84°N are excluded, and instead covered by the universal polar stereographic (UPS) coordinate system.

 Each of the 60 zones uses a transverse Mercator projection that can map a region of large north-south extent with low distortion.
 By using narrow zones of 6° of longitude (up to 668 km) in width, and reducing the scale factor along the central meridian to 0.9996 (a reduction of 1:2500), the amount of distortion is held below 1 part in 1,000 inside each zone.
 Distortion of scale increases to 1.0010 at the zone boundaries along the equator.

 In each zone the scale factor of the central meridian reduces the diameter of the transverse cylinder to produce a secant projection with two standard lines, or lines of true scale, about 180 km on each side of, and about parallel to, the central meridian (Arc cos 0.9996 = 1.62° at the Equator).
 The scale is less than 1 inside the standard lines and greater than 1 outside them, but the overall distortion is minimized.